max1c/a_problem_with_presidents/README.md

 # a_problem_with_presidents
-Solution to a problem with presidents
+Solution to a problem with presidents:

 A Problem with Presidents; a data to information challenge.
 Author: Christopher P. Barnes
 Date: September 28, 2021